gaoadam/gaoadam.github.io/docs/projects/parallelized_wave_simulation_engine/parallelized_wave_simulation_engine.md

 Wave sources in the real world can be approximated to all kinds of functions.
 For example, consider the effects of an earthquake on a closed room.
 One may want to approximate the wave source as a sum of the following:

-* an impulse response (eg a sudden 30 millisecond impact)
+* An impulse response (e.g. a sudden 30 millisecond impact)
-* a constant sine wave with a specific frequency (eg a 300 Hz vibration)
+* A constant sine wave with a specific frequency (e.g. a 300 Hz vibration)
-* white noise
+* White noise

 My wave simulator allows the user to add any number of wave source(s) with the following criteria: